 Simply ask the question: “What if I’m not seeing myself clearly right now?”
 “What if I don’t look the way I think I do?”

 5. Clean up how you speak to yourself 💌

 No matter how often someone tells you your body is perfect the way it is, you won’t believe them until you believe it.

-As a birthday present one year, I had a stylist come and help me clean out my closest.
+As a birthday present one year, my entire family contributed so a stylist could come and help me clean out my closest.
 Wow – it made getting dressed, clothes shopping and loving my body so much easier.